Digital Badges Scheme

 How does the scheme work?

-The scheme intends to measure and recognise students’ achievement with the 6 Digital Badges, each represents a competency or attribute regarding the 6 THEi’s graduate attributes.
-Students are encouraged to earn all 6 types of Digital Badges in the duration of their study as recognition for their participation in actively gaining exposure and learnings from a different area of interest.
+The scheme intends to recognise students’ achievement with the 6 Digital Badges, each represents a competency or attribute that relates to the 6 THEi’s graduate attributes.
+Students are encouraged to earn all 6 types of Digital Badges in the duration of their study as recognition for their active participation in gaining exposure and learnings from a different area of interest.
+The scheme enables students to review their records and publish their achievements for future reference.

 - Informed and professionally competent (IPC)